SYSTEMS OF THE BODY

-- Cardiovascular system: This system is responsible for circulating oxygen, nutrients as well a as metabolic cellular waste within your body.
+The cardiovascular system is responsible for circulating oxygen, nutrients, and metabolic cellular waste within your body.
 Your heart, arteries,, and veins are part of this system.
 You can make your cardiovascular system stronger with exercise like skipping jump rope.

-- Digestive system: This system is the first line of contact in extracting nutrients from food you consume.
-When this system is compromised every other system will be impacted and cannot recover.
-Your mouth, esophagus, stomach and intestines are part of this system.
+The digestive system is the first contact point in extracting nutrients from the food you consume.
+When this system is compromised, every other system will be impacted and cannot recover.
+Your mouth, esophagus, stomach, and intestines are part of this system.

-- Excretory system: This is where the waste products leave your body.
-When this system is compromised the toxicity within the body increases and at some point it shuts down all the other systems.
+The excretory system is where the waste products leave your body.
+When this system has compromised, the toxicity within the body increases, and at some point, it shuts down all the other systems.

-- Muscular system: This system is the most artistic expression of human existence.
-It often is driving factor for weight loss and ever present search for six pack abs, toned arms,, and sexy legs.
+The muscular system is the most artistic expression of human existence.
+It often is a driving factor for weight loss and an ever-present search for six-pack abs, toned arms,, and sexy legs.

-- Nervous system: Your awareness of self and environment resides withing this system.
-Self awareness and health awareness are just part of the function of your nervous system.
-When this system malfunctions, your perception alters which changes your behavior and their outcome.
-The primary part of graceful, efficient,, and strong motions come from your connections between your nerves and your muscles.
+The nervous system helps your awareness of self and the environment as well as millions of tiny activities within your body that you are not aware of.
+Self-awareness and health awareness are just part of the function of your nervous system.
+When this system malfunctions, your perception alters, which changes your behavior and its outcome.
+The primary component of graceful, efficient,, and strong motions is your nerves and muscles’ connections.
 Everything else is secondary to this.

-- Reproductive system: This system is responsible for more than the act of sex itself.
+The reproductive system is responsible for more than the act of sex itself.
 It is also responsible for all the uncontrollable actions before, during,, and after sex.
-Historically, this system has inspired astonishing arts, great wars,, and great scandals.
+Historically, this system has inspired great arts, great wars,, and great scandals.

-- Respiratory system: Responsibility for your breath falls to this system.
-In many cultures, this system is considered the gateway between physical and spiritual In many physical activities, effective use of this system determines your outcome
+The respiratory system holds the responsibility for your breath falls to this system.
+In many cultures, this system is considered the gateway between physical and spiritual In many physical activities, effective use of this system determines your outcome.

-- Skeletal system: The structure of your body and its strength falls to your skeletal system.
+The skeletal system holds the structure of your body and its strength.